Gold Stripe Maroon (Premnas biaculeatus)

 Description:

-A maroon-colored clownfish with three white stripes that turn yellow as they mature.
+A strain of the maroon-colored clownfish with three whiteish-yellow stripes when juvenile stage that turn darker yellow as they mature.

 Natural Ecology: